Column01/Python-Scripts/HackNet Decypher/README.md

 ## Decypher

 Decypher can crack passwords for encrypted files as well in an EXTREMELY efficient way!
 Give it a go with the `encoded_output.txt` file to test it. **This May spoil parts of the game!
-Use at your own descretion**
+Use at your own discretion**

 You can also encode custom files to leave a calling card or easter egg.
 Currently it does not support password input but I can make it available if people want it (defeats the purpose since you can crack them so easily).